cmwylie19/enterprise-admission-controller/WORKSHOP.md

 If you got the expected output, you win!
 Go to the next. **DO NOT DELETE YOUR CLUSTER**

-**Thought Challenge:** Pod/Container securityContexts has many more options like fsGroups, runAsNonRoot, sysctls depending on whether it is a pod or container.
-A more robust admission controller would need to consider all of the possibilities.

 ## Phase 4

 Pepr features a full featured Store and Schedule.
 Back in [Phase 3](#phase-3) we were applying default runAsUser securityContexts but we ignored pods with label `ignore-me`.
 Big Enterprise Co wants to run a job that reports the last app that uses the ignore label every 10 seconds.
 You were thinking about using a Kubernetes native CronJob, but you realize with Pepr's Store and Schedule you can do this all in one place.

 #### Activity 4

-_This activity is more metaphorical than a real world use-case, the idea is to learn to use the Store and Schedule._
+_The idea of this activity is to learn to use the Store and Schedule._

 We need to update the `capability/admission.ts` to store the last pod that has the label `ignore-me` and then create a schedule that runs every 10 seconds to check the store for the last pod that has the label `ignore-me`.